Environment

 • Awareness-raising initiatives promoting the use of sustainable transportation, such as the school’s participation in the national “May by Bike” challenge.

-Biodiversity on Campus and Green Space Management
+Biodiversity on Campuses and Green Space Management

 Internationally recognized for its excellence in ecological research, the University of Montpellier is committed to the ecological management of its green spaces.
-This is in line with the recommendations of the relevant government ministries and the Climate and Biodiversity Plan, which call on institutions to encourage the greening of campuses, limit land sealing, and protect and promote biodiversity on campuses.
+This approach is in line with the recommendations of the relevant government ministries and the Climate and Biodiversity Plan, which call on institutions to encourage the greening of campuses, limit land sealing, and protect and promote biodiversity on campuses.

-Waste management
+Waste Management

-Based on an assessment of waste sorting and the management of used office furniture conducted across all UM sites, the institution has implemented several key initiatives: the creation of an internal platform for redistributing office furniture, the gradual rollout of dedicated recycling bins for all recyclable waste, and a revision of the purchasing policy to streamline packaging delivered by suppliers.
-Furthermore, to reduce plastic use associated with the purchase of bottled water, the UM has planned to install water fountains for refilling water bottles across its various campuses.
+Based on an assessment of waste sorting and the management of used office furniture conducted across allUM sites, the institution has implemented several key initiatives: the creation of an internal platform for redistributing office furniture, the gradual rollout of dedicated recycling bins for all recyclable waste, and a revision of the purchasing policy to streamline the packaging used by suppliers.
+Furthermore, to reduce plastic use associated with the purchase of bottled water,UM planned to install water fountains for refilling water bottles on its various campuses.

 1. Photovoltaic panel installations: